Jen’s Conversations – The Therapist April 1992

 Neil turned up when I was 13 years old, a couple of years before I ran away from home.
 He somehow managed to stray into the chaotic world that encircles my mother and, like all the rest, it took him a long time to find his way out again.
 Why he ended up with us, in Sheffield, I couldn’t fathom.
 By all accounts he had commitments in London – business interests.
 He was one of those hippy entrepreneurs, like a small-time Richard Branson.
 Surely there were better offers for him elsewhere?

 But I guess my mother has attractions of her own.
 And they have proved irresistible for whichever man has been in her sights at any given time.
 She has her own sort of glamour.
 She used to be a party-girl of the drugged-up, free love seventies and then she brought me up in a bawdy country house in the south Peaks.
 Apparently, she achieved her minor notoriety by being Keith Moon’s groupie of choice for two weeks during The Who‘s ramshackle UK tour in ’73.
 At least that’s how she described it to me – ramshackle.
 She said fights had even broken out on stage.
-It would be typical somehow that with my mother involved, even a professional rock tour could turn out chaotic.
+It was typical somehow that even if it was a professional rock tour, with my mother involved it had been chaotic.

 All she would ever tell me about my dad was that he was little and gifted and he had black hair.
 But he was dead now, like Keith Moon.